Jose Miranda Player Props: Twins vs. Marlins

-On Monday, Jose Miranda (coming off going 1-for-4) and the Minnesota Twins face the Miami Marlins, whose starting pitcher will be Johnny Cueto.
-First pitch is at 6:40 PM ET.
+Jose Miranda -- 1-for-3 with an RBI in his last game -- will be in action for the Minnesota Twins against the Miami Marlins, with Sandy Alcantara on the mound, on April 4 at 6:40 PM ET.

-He had a one-hit performance in his most recent game (1-for-4) against the Royals.
+He had a one-hit performance in his previous game (1-for-3) against the Marlins.

 Jose Miranda Game Info & Props vs. the Marlins